 Priming woods for varnishing

-Timber that is primed with Smiths CPES will hold varnish far better and far longer than timber that is primed with thinned varnish.
+Timber primed with Smiths CPES holds varnish far better and far longer than timber that is primed with thinned varnish.

 - Consolidate the top fibres of the wood, leaving a stable base for the varnish to adhere to

 - Leave a microporous finish, allowing the wood to breathe

 - Flex with wood, offering a more durable surface than epoxy glass to everyday knocks

 - Give you a varnish finish that with proper care and maintenance can last 20 years